marcositu/scan-burp-suite-cmd/README.md

 <img src="https://i.ibb.co/gFFY9Rj/16.png" width="80%" height="80%">
 <img src="https://i.ibb.co/2vQRcPN/17.png" width="80%" height="80%">

-For now it works only in Linux, we will provide support for Mac and Windows soon.
+By now it works only in Linux, we will provide support for Mac and Windows soon.

 Sorry about the code, I’m not good developing.